-Nestlé Finance International Ltd. ("NFI" or the "Company") presents its annual financial report for the financial year ended 31 December 2020.
-NFI is a public limited company (société anonyme) organised under the laws of Luxembourg and is a wholly-owned subsidiary of Nestlé S.A. which is the holding company of the Nestlé Group of companies (the "Nestlé Group").
+Nestlé Finance International Ltd. ("NFI" or the "Company") presents its annual financial report for the financial year ended 31 December 2021.
+NFI is a public limited company (société anonyme) organised under the laws of Luxembourg and is a wholly-owned subsidiary of Nestlé S.A. which is the holding company of the Nestlé Group of companies (the "Nestlé Group" or the "Group").
 NFI is established for an unlimited duration.
 The Nestlé Group manufactures and sells food and beverages, as well as products related to the nutrition, health and wellness industries.
-The Nestlé Group product portfolio has seven product categories, distributed throughout the world: powdered and liquid beverages, nutrition and health science, milk products and ice cream, prepared dishes and cooking aids, pet care, confectionery and water.
+The Nestlé Group product portfolio has seven product categories, distributed throughout the world: powdered and liquid beverages, water, milk products and ice cream, infant nutrition, prepared dishes and cooking aids, confectionery and pet care.